 - 3 colors maximum per design, unless doing process color printing instead of screen printing

-- All elements should have a minimum thickness of 1 pt when at actual print size
+- All elements (including blank space) should have a minimum thickness of 1 pt when at actual print size

 - For bitmap text, retype & convert to outlines instead of using Image Trace

 The answers to many other common questions can be found on our General Info page.
 For process color printing, digital custom orders, and laser engraving, different printing guidelines may apply - please contact us for details.
-We'll be happy to review any art files emailed to us to check quality.
+We'll be happy to review any art files emailed to us.

 Thanks for your interest in StrombergBrand!